-We have seen buyers choose to get a condo inspection when ownership of the heating and cooling units is individual vs common element (meaning the furnace and air conditioning is owned by the condo unit, not the building, so that if it breaks, the expense is on the owner, not shared by the condo corporation).
+4. Sometimes, it’s important to get a condo inspection – We have seen buyers choose to get a condo inspection when ownership of the heating and cooling units is individual vs common element (meaning the furnace and air conditioning is owned by the condo unit, not the building, so that if it breaks, the expense is on the owner, not shared by the condo corporation).
 In older condominiums, a furnace that is nearing the end of its life is something you’d likely want to know about before you buy the condo, so that you can factor that into your budget or offer price.

 Brand new condominiums are subject to different home inspections as part of the closing process.
 If you bought a condominium from a builder, you will take part in a Pre-delivery Inspection (PDI) – you can read more about the PDI on the Tarion website.

-So Should You Get a Condominium Inspection?
+So, Should You Get a Condominium Inspection?

 I think it depends on what’s included in the condo you’re looking at purchasing and your ability to tolerate risk.
 If you absolutely 100% can’t afford for the refrigerator to break down, then you might want to get a condo inspection (then again, the inspection will likely cost you more than fixing a fridge, and you really should have emergency $$ set aside if you’re looking to buy anyway…but I digress).
-If you’re looking to purchase in an older building where some of the mechanics are owned by the unit or a previous owner has made major changes to the unit, it might be a good idea to get a condo inspection.
+If you’re looking to purchase in an older building where some of the mechanics are owned by the unit or a previous owner has made major changes to the unit, it’s probably a good idea to get a condo inspection.